Db2-DTE-POC/db2cloud/README.md

-# Db2 Version 11.1 Features and Functions
+# Db2 on Cloud Features and Functions
-This repository contains examples of new functionality found in Db2 11.1.
+This repository contains examples of how to connect and use Db2 on Cloud.
 In order to use these examples you must have:
-* Db2 installed locally or on the cloud
+* Db2 on Cloud account
 * Jupyter Notebooks
 * Db2 Python driver
 * Db2 Jupyter notebook extensions